stewbasic/CommandItem/readme.md

 ## Future improvements

 This section is essentially notes for myself...
-* Unit tests (especially CommandSlate, CommandRune, BookReader).
-Need to mock all the globals
 * Right click slate to open GUI (display tab, command tab)
 * Attach data from GUI to slate, to make the slate like a rune factory
+* Unit tests (especially GuiTextBox, CommandSlate, CommandRune, BookReader).
+Need to mock all the globals
 * Add interrupt option (on damage taken)
 * Try vanilla client (acceptableRemoteVersions="")
 	* Option 1: Intercept packets to client and translate mod items to vanilla items (with custom NBT)